-The four-year International study option provides students with the opportunity to undertake a year-long study abroad programme taught in English at an international university between Levels 5 and 6 of their degree programme in a subject relevant to their degree.
-Students will gain substantial experience of study in a different culture to their own and additionally benefit from the opportunity to develop their knowledge and networks in specialist areas of Business Management and Marketing relevant to both international and home settings.
+The four-year International study option provides students with the opportunity to undertake a year-long study abroad programme taught in English at an international university between the 2nd and 3rd year of their degree programme in a subject relevant to their degree.
+Students will gain substantial experience of study in a different culture to their own and additionally benefit from the opportunity to develop their knowledge and networks in specialist areas of Management relevant to both international and home settings.